 Unfair exemption list

-They often take time off work, or end up in hospital.
-We believe this has a severe financial impact on the health service, and dilutes the money that prescription charges raise.
+They often take time off work or end up in hospital.
+We believe this has a severe financial impact on the health service and dilutes the money that prescription charges raise.

-As leaders of the Coalition we are calling for:
+As leaders of the coalition we are calling for:

 - information to be given routinely to people with long-term conditions about prescription charge exemptions, the prepayment certificate and the NHS Low Income Scheme

-The Prescription Charges Coalition is campaigning to reform the criteria and get all people with long-term conditions, including Parkinson's, exempted from prescription charges.
+The Prescription Charges Coalition is campaigning for a review of the prescription charge exemption list so all people with long-term conditions, including Parkinson's, are exempt from prescription charges.

-With your help we can keep this issue high on the agenda and make the case for change.
+With your help, we can keep this issue high on the agenda and make the case for change.

 Keep up to date